Skip to content

 What to do in Fécamp

 Fécamp, famous for its fishing port and maritime history, offers visitors a multitude of activities to discover.
-Immerse yourself in the past by exploring the Musée de la Bénédictine to learn more about the town's emblematic liqueur, or visit the impressive Palais Bénédictine, a true architectural gem.
-Or take advantage of Fécamp's picturesque beaches for a day of seaside relaxation and a refreshing swim.
+Dive into the past by exploring the Benedictine Museum to learn more about the town's iconic liqueur, or visit the impressive Benedictine Palace, a true architectural gem.
+Also enjoy the picturesque beaches of Fécamp for a relaxing day by the sea and a refreshing swim.

 Sailing in Fécamp

-The Fécamp marina warmly welcomes yachtsmen with modern facilities and safe shelter, offering an ideal anchorage point along the Normandy coast.
-Although access may be limited by low tides, sailors will find all the services they need for a comfortable stopover, including refuelling and repair facilities.
-Take the opportunity to explore Fécamp's surroundings from the sea and admire the region's magnificent cliffs and coastal landscapes.
+The marina at Fécamp warmly welcomes yachtsmen with modern facilities and safe shelter, offering an ideal anchorage along the Normandy coast.
+Although access may be limited by low tides, sailors will find all the services they need for a comfortable stopover, including refuelling services and repair facilities.
+Take the opportunity to explore the area around Fécamp from the sea and admire the region's magnificent cliffs and coastal landscapes.

 Le Havre